phanerka/link-stash/Coding/Tips.md

 and yeah for code only mods it makes no difference
 honestly I would leave it disabled and install mergefix though
 ##### Live logs
-enable one setting in bepinex config
+- `LogOutput.log`: enable one setting in bepinex config
+- `consoleOutput.txt`: press `K` with Dev Mode enabled.

 ##### Using cheat codes
 Refer to [[Cheat codes]].

 ### Coding tips
 - for mod compatibility, class creation > hook creation
 - no base code yoinking. if ya need to change a single line in the function, check out IL hooking
 - For IL hooking: [[!
 Modifying game logic#Guidelines|guidelines]]